muehlefeldt/unity-machine-learning/docs/run-log.md

 * Wall and door random.
 Build.
 * 50e6 steps allowed.

+## 1410
+* Continue 1409 with 20e6 steps.
+* Build remains same.
+No height change by drone.

 # ToDo
 * Do we have a problem with the door passage detection?